KiranDeshmukh1/func-nn-scratch/README.md

 # Neural network from scratch
 I am following Sensei Karpathy's youtube tutorial and implementing neural network from scratch.
-I messed up with functional code hence on other branch i am going ahead with classes
+I messed up with functional code hence on this branch i am going ahead with classes

 > “What I cannot create,
 > I do not understand.”